AlmogBaku/json-streamer/README.md

-# JSON Stream Parser
+# JSON Streamer

-JSON Stream Parser is an opportunistic parser designed for processing incomplete JSON strings in real-time from streams.
+JSON Streamer is an opportunistic parser designed for processing incomplete JSON strings in real-time from streams.

 This can be very useful for parsing JSON strings from network streams, such as websockets and don't want to wait for the entire JSON string to be received before acting on it.